demidenm/hcpya_preprocess/scripts/fmriprep/README.md

 # ABCD-BIDS: FMRIPrep Preprocessing Pipeline

-This code is to rerun fMRIPrep preprocessing.
+This code is to run fMRIPrep preprocessing.
 The general overview:

 - template.fmriprep
     - This is the template used to copy data to a tmp area to preprocess locally.
 It also includes the singularity run for fMRIPrep + the sync to s3